basswood-io/BasswoodAV/docs/api/error.rst

 As such, BasswoodAV effectively shadows as much of the builtin exception hierarchy as it requires, extending from both the builtins and from :class:`FFmpegError`.

-Therefore, an argument error within FFmpeg will raise a ``av.error.ValueError``, which can be caught via either :class:`FFmpegError` or ``ValueError``.
+Therefore, an argument error within FFmpeg will raise a ``bv.error.ValueError``, which can be caught via either :class:`FFmpegError` or ``ValueError``.
 All of these exceptions expose the typical ``errno`` and ``strerror`` attributes, as well as some BasswoodAV extensions such as :attr:`FFmpegError.log`.